rwraney3/Weather-App/README.md

 By entering a US 5-digit zip code in the zip code block the app will make a call to the API for the current temperature.
 As an added, the town/city that is associated with the zip code will be displayed.
 The users current local time is displayed as well.

-A test is preformed to check that a 5 digits were entered.
+A test is preformed to check that 5 digits were entered.

 The time portion was gathered from codepen and reference is given in the HTML.